-The respective values of the outstanding restricted stock awards and unvested non-qualified stock options calculated as of December 31, 2021, which would have become vested for the named executive officers in the event of a change of control of the Company would have been as follows: \$262,500 for Mr. Allen, \$770,000 for Mr. J. T. Gill, and \$254,000 for Mr. Davis.
-For restricted stock, the valuation was calculated using (i) the number of each such individual's unvested shares of restricted stock on December 31, 2021, multiplied by (ii) the Company's stock price on December 31, 2021.
-For stock options, the valuation was calculated using (i) the number of each such individual's unvested stock options on December 31, 2021, multiplied by (ii) the amount, if any, by which the Company's stock price on December 31, 2021, exceeded the strike price of such options.
+The respective values of the outstanding restricted stock awards and unvested non-qualified stock options calculated as of December 30, 2022, the last trading day of the fiscal year, which would have become vested for the named executive officers in the event of a change of control of the Company would have been as follows: \$194,525 for each of Mr. Davis and Mr. Allen and \$368,460 for Mr. J. T. Gill.
+For restricted stock, the valuation was calculated using (i) the number of each such individual's unvested shares of restricted stock on December 30, 2022, multiplied by (ii) the Company's stock price on December 30, 2022.
+For stock options, the valuation was calculated using (i) the number of each such individual's unvested stock options on December 31, 2022, multiplied by (ii) the amount, if any, by which the Company's stock price on December 30, 2022, exceeded the strike price of such options.